LIRA vs Locked-In RRSP 2026: What's the Difference & How to Unlock

 1. Ontario 50% Unlocking at Age 55

 This is Ontario's most powerful unlocking provision and a major planning opportunity.
 When you convert your LIRA to a LIF at age 55 or later, you can make a one-time transfer of up to 50% of the balance to a regular (non-locked-in) RRSP or RRIF.
+The catch: the request (FSRA Form 5.2) must be made within 60 days of the money being transferred into the LIF.

 Example: 50% Unlocking